-Chairman of Security Pacific Financial Services and Executive Vice President and Chief Credit Officer for Bank of America's National Consumer Banking Group.
+, LLC, a firm, since 2003. of BioMed acquisition by d on the board of n 1992 through 1998 and the board of directors of The Home Depot, Inc. from 1991 through 2001.
+Ms. Wilson was also a senior officer of Home Depot from 1998 through 2002.
+From 1992 until 1998, Ms. Wilson served in several senior management roles at Bank of America Corporation including Chairman of Security Pacific Financial Services and Executive Vice President and Chief Credit Officer for Bank of America's National Consumer Banking Group.
 She earned her Master's Degrees in International Relations and Business Administration from the University of Southern California and an undergraduate degree from Duke University.

 We selected Ms. Wilson to serve on our board of directors due to her extensive experience as a director of public companies, her financial acumen and experience, and her expertise in business strategy.
-Ms. Wilson also serves as chair of our audit committee, as a member of our compensation committee and as a member of our nominating and senior management roles at Bank of America Corporation including governance committee.
+Ms. Wilson also serves as chair of our audit committee, as a member of our compensation committee and as a member of our nominating and governance committee.